-19. At the times relevant here, Mr. Meadows served as Chief of Staff to President Donald J. Trump, including for the period following the 2020 Presidential Election up to the Inauguration of President Joseph R. Biden, Jr., on January 20, 2021.

-20. In a well-known episode on January 6, 2021, a large group of protestors in Washington, D.C., entered the U.S. Capitol, breached security, and disrupted the counting of Electoral College votes until order was restored.
-The U.S. Department of Justice has arrested more than 500 individuals in connection with the activities on January 6th.
+- 25. Mr. Meadows served as Chief of Staff to President Donald J. Trump for the period following the 2020 Presidential Election up to the Inauguration of President Joseph R. Biden, Jr., on January 20, 2021. - 26.
+In a well-known event on January 6, 2021, a large group of protestors in Washington, D.C., entered the U.S. Capitol, breached security, and disrupted the counting of Electoral College votes until order was restored.
+The U.S. Department of Justice has charged nearly 700 individuals in connection with the activities on January 6th.